How four alumni create the look of films and television shows.

 These four alumni have all come a long way since the days of drawing trucks with friends or sketching Bob Barker.
 Yet having successfully followed their dreams in different ways they’ve each maintained their childhood imaginations by never forgetting to view the world as a landscape of creative opportunities.

-“[The visual arts] is a world where you need to always be open and aware, absorbing information and ideas,” notes Falkner.
+“visual arts is a world where you need to always be open and aware, absorbing information and ideas,” notes Falkner.
 “Confidence in yourself and your vision is also extremely important in this business, where there is no single metric to gauge creativity or talent.”

 Leese-Calver notes the variety of creative options now available to artists in the entertainment and graphics industry that didn’t really exist 20 or 30 years ago, such as computer graphics or 3D rendering for animated films.
 Whether or not you find your niche in the industry, she adds, “I don’t think you have a choice to be an artist.
 If you were born an artist, you have to pursue that.
 My best advice is to keep creating.”